Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/exercise-using-debugger.md

 # Problem Set: Using the Debugger

 In this exercise we will use the debugger to identify two errors.
+You can find the code at [AdaGold/python-debugging](https://github.com/AdaGold/python-debugging).

 The code here has two bugs, one runtime error crashes the program on execution and the other is a logic error which calculates the incorrect sum for an Order instance.